Saturday, June 14, 2025

 • Use a reusable bottle with time markers to track progress.

 Swap sugary drinks for sparkling water or infused flavors.
 This avoids calorie traps.
-Small changes in how you drink water can lead to big results.
+Small changes in how you drink water can lead to significant results.
 Pair them with other weight loss tips for even better results.

 Tip 3: Control Portion Sizes